dderg/kalico-toolchanger/README.md

 # kalico-toolchanger

-A fork of klipper-toolchanger, aimed to bring support for Kalico.
-Homing works, still testing crash detection
+A fork of klipper-toolchanger, I have tested that it works on my printer, but your milage may vary.

 # Installation